 Any business, regardless of its niche, is bound to have disputes.
-If they are not handled correctly or resolved by an experienced solicitor, they can lead to a long and drawn out procedure because of litigation and this will cost your business a lot of money.
+If they are not handled correctly or resolved by a trustworthy solicitor, they can lead to a long and drawn out procedure because of litigation and this will cost your business a lot of money.
 If you’re running a small business, you may never recover altogether.
 Here is some of the best business dispute resolution advice that you should consider.

 a) Are you disputing with another business, such as a supplier?
 First, you should contact them to find out if they have their own dispute resolution procedure that you can follow.
 If not, you can lay out the rules for resolving the dispute.
 With any correspondence, make sure it’s worded politely and tactfully to avoid any other issues erupting.